Count de Werdinsky: Biography

 The invention was never built; Werdinsky's invention was discussed in a series of letters in the Mining Journal, with many responding sceptically, stating the corrosive nature of the gases produced from gun cotton combustion, as well as the cost of the material, as barriers to success.
-Werdinsky's claims were well publicised and were eventually satirised in Punch.
+Werdinsky's claims were well-publicised and were eventually satirised in Punch.

-In 1850 a case was brought against him of beating Mary Ann Richards (born c.1835), who he had adopted in 1845.
+In 1850 a case was brought against him for beating Mary Ann Richards (born c.1835), who he had adopted in 1845.
 In January 1851 a jury found a true bill against him on the charge of assault.

 He then began work as a physician in Southampton, practising under the name of Dr. Beck, but was unsuccessful due to the lack of an English diploma.
 He married a much younger woman in Southampton, who was sometimes assumed to be his domestic servant.
 After a short period in the Netherlands, he moved to Kingston upon Hull (c.1855); there he attempted to earn a living teaching German at the Mechanic's Institute but was unsuccessful in obtaining students.
 In Hull though lacking money he kept this situation secret.
 He briefly worked as a locum tenens for a Dr. Archbald.

 The Werdinskys' fate was such abject poverty that they lacked the money to buy food and had no possessions in the house, which could be sold.
 Visitors had been excluded from the house, and their situation was generally unknown until shortly before Adolpe de Werdinsky died; he had attempted to hide his impoverished state.
 His death was attributed to heart and lung diseases, which were generally thought to have been exacerbated or caused by his starvation.
 He died 22 September 1856.